onthegomap/planetiler/planetiler-custommap/README.md

 ### Built-in arguments

-This can also be used to set the default value for built-in arguments that control planetiler's behavior:
+`args` can also be used to set the default value for built-in arguments that control planetiler's behavior:

 <!--
 to regenerate: